Undistraction/gatsby-starter-skeleton/README.md

 yarn run build
 ```

-Run the built version of the site locally: Note: you will get a 404 if you
+Run the built version of the site locally: Note: you need to build the site
-haven't already built the site.
+first.

 ```bash
 yarn run serve